-EARLY DISMISSAL DRILL14: The District will conduct an Early Dismissal drill annually wherein students are dismissed early from each school.
-Parents will be notified of these drills well in advance.
-Transportation Officials and District staff may also take place in conducting and evaluation of this drill.
+EARLY DISMISSAL DRILL32: The District will conduct an Early Dismissal drill annually wherein students are dismissed no more than 15 minutes before the normal dismissal time.
+Parents will be notified of these drills at least one week prior.
+Transportation Officials and District staff may also take

-13 155.17(c)(1)(xiv) procedures for review and the conduct of drills and other exercises to test components of the emergency response plan, including the use of tabletop exercises, in coordination with local and county emergency responders and preparedness officials;
+27 155.17(c)(1)(xiv) procedures for review and the conduct of drills and other exercises to test components of the emergency response plan, including the use of tableton exercises, in coordination with local and county emergency responders and preparedness officials: